 Follow these five steps every time you wash your hands.

-Clean and disinfect frequently touched work surfaces daily, especially surfaces that may be touched by other people or may be near to others during the course of the workday.
+Clean and disinfect frequently touched work surfaces often, especially surfaces that may be touched by other people or may be near to others during the course of the workday.
 This includes tables, doorknobs, light switches, work benches, handles, desks, phones, keyboards, toilets, faucets, sinks, tools and equipment.

 To disinfect, most common EPA-registered household disinfectants will work.